 The letters continue CaSE’s project of work examining the impact of place-based regional investment on local economic growth, which includes the publishing of our Power of Place report.
 In this work we have seen the importance of local leadership from Mayors and the combined authorities they lead.
 Local leadership is critical in attracting and enabling R&D projects that lead to local economic growth and wider societal benefits.
 These projects create high skilled jobs and attract people to the region.

 CaSE has written to the candidates in eight regional mayoral elections; Cambridge and Peterborough, Greater Manchester, Liverpool City Region, London, Tees Valley, West Midlands, West of England and West Yorkshire.
-We've sent copies of the report to all devolved party leaders and mayoral candidates, and we hope this useful resource helps inform and develop their policies on science and engineering.
-CaSE has also written to the leaders of the political parties in Scotland and Wales.
+We’ve sent copies of the report to all devolved party leaders and mayoral candidates, and we hope this useful resource helps inform and develop their policies on science and engineering.

 Following the elections, we look forward to working with all regional mayors across the UK to ensure that every citizen reaps the rewards that science and engineering has to offer.